But the parks are more different than I expected, and I actually like the original better because of its smaller size and classic feel.

 Disney World has more than more than 25 Disney hotels and a very posh campground.
 No matter you’re budget you can find a way to stay on property if that’s important to you.

 The off-property hotels are further away in Orlando.
 If you don’t have a car you’ll be spending a lot of money on cabs, or time waiting on shuttles.
 So if you are only doing Disney World on your Orlando visit, staying on property makes a lot of sense.

 Disneyland has only three Disney hotels.
 All have nice pools with waterslides, good dining options and Magic Hours at the parks.
 They don’t offer the free airport shuttle Orlando does and there is no “value” option like Orlando’s All-Star hotels.

 The classic Disneyland Hotel is a celebration of Walt and his park.
 Beach-themed Paradise Pier is the most casual.
-The Grand Californian is the most luxurious and connects directly to California Adventure.
+The Grand Californian is the most upscale and connects directly to California Adventure.

 Here is the thing that’s unexpected and quirky.
 A bunch of smart hoteliers bought plots of land around the park when it first opened and Disney has never been able to buy this land.

 So you can stay at a Best Western or Fairfield Inn and be directly across the street from the parks, possibly closer to the entrance than guests at the Disney hotels.